Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 ---

 ### 🤖 Autoencoder Comparison (Anomaly Detection - AD)

-- Trained using a single product state (\( |\psi\rangle \), marked as a red cross).
+- Trained using a single product state (|ψ⟩, marked as a red cross).
 - AD reconstructs well if the test state is similar (same phase), but poorly if it's far in Hilbert space (different phase).
 - Color map shows the compression loss (higher means anomaly).

-- While qualitative structure is captured, AD:
+**Limitations:**
 - Lacks precision in identifying phase boundaries.
 - Fails for some initial states (e.g., paramagnetic), showing instability.
 - Cannot give confidence like QCNN softmax outputs.

 ---

-### ✅ Conclusions
+## ✅ Conclusions

 - QCNNs can compute phase diagrams of non-integrable quantum systems by training only on simplified integrable regions.
 - Demonstrated >97% accuracy using only 20 labeled training points.
 - Generalization is strong and efficient, even from non-i.i.d. data.
 - Training near critical points is not essential — a key insight for real-world physics data.

-- QCNNs outperform unsupervised methods like AD in:
+**QCNNs outperform unsupervised methods like AD in:**
 - Quantitative predictions
 - Stability
 - Generalization

-- **Limitation**: Supervised QCNN cannot detect phases absent in the training set (e.g., BKT transition, PE line).
+**Limitation:** Supervised QCNN cannot detect phases absent in the training set (e.g., BKT transition, PE line).
-- AD can help qualitatively, but lacks QCNN's accuracy.
+AD can help qualitatively, but lacks QCNN's accuracy.

+---

-- This work opens a pathway for practical QML applications in quantum physics by reducing the need for large labeled datasets.
+This work opens a pathway for practical QML applications in quantum physics by reducing the need for large labeled datasets.